What Is Spiritual Warfare?

 The Scriptures speak of spiritual warfare in several places, but most directly by Paul in Ephesians 6, where he speaks of the full armor of God.
 Most pointed is verse 12 : "For we struggle not against flesh and blood, but against the kingdoms, against the powers, against the world leaders of this darkness, against spiritual wickedness in the high places".

 Many people, including many Christians, do not like the use of the word 'warfare' here.
-I'll be honest: I myself do not like the imagery.
+I'll be honest: I myself do not like warfare imagery.
 War's a horrible thing, and we follow the Prince of Peace.
-But Scriptural imagery uses warfare language, and thus it would be very wrong to reject it.
+But Scriptural imagery uses warfare language, and thus it would be wrong to simply reject it.
 Just as important, those who are going through the worst of the struggle sooner or later find themselves leaning on war-like terms.
 They're going through more than a mere 'struggle' -- they're going through a kind of hell.
 War imagery captures this with a precision and emotional connection no other imagery has yet come close to.
-Everyone knows what the imagery means, so when it's used, the point is quickly understood by believer and non-believer alike.
-And war language, while it may make too much of any one 'battle', is the only language which successfully catches the epic proportion of what is going on in the supernatural realm.
+Everyone knows what the imagery means, so when it's used, the point is quickly understood and felt by believer and non-believer alike.
+And war language, while it may make too much of any one 'battle', is the only language which successfully catches the epic proportion of what is going on in the entire created realm, including what people would generally call the supernatural.
 I would hope for a substitute, but 'war talk', judiciously and wisely used, will simply have to do for now.

-The hard truth, though, is no one has enough love on their own to do spiritual warfare.
+The hard truth, though, is no one has enough love on their own for the fight.
 In Matthew 7:7, Jesus says to ask and it will be given.
 So ask God to enable you to love with God's love.
 The Spirit's more than happy to give you this.
 But like everything else God gives, it's made to be real.
 It will take stubborn, regular prayer, taking risks, and maybe some hard lessons and changes in outlook, for the love to start flowing out of you.
 If the love isn't there, it's like going into battle unarmed and unprepared, straight into the line of fire.

 One can only start 'spiritual warfare' from the point of view of 'spiritual welfare'.
 In both senses of the word 'welfare'.